notmyvegetable/the-game-2018/README.md

 After this level, things start getting slightly trickier.
 So you get a mail with an offer for a product that can make you stand strong against the challenges, both you and your little friend, if you have one.

-They give you a map (maze.png in the repo), and you need to find the length of the path to the room, taking in account the costs of passing through a guard or a security camera.
+They give you a map (maze.png in the repo), and you need to find the length of the path to the room, taking into account the costs of passing through a guard or a security camera.

 This can be done using any algorithm to find a path, since after looking at the map for a bit you start noticing there are no loops (and you can check manually later with your algorithm anyway), and so you make a script to turn the map from a png into an array of values, and run the algorithm on that (you can check mine on the repo, "maze.py").